 Moving from one home to another can be a stressful, hectic and exhausting time.
 There are so many things that you need to do.
 From notifying your utilities of your change to packing up everything in your home, garage, shed and backyard.
 We all know moving can be an emotional and draining experience.
 Most recently (and during Covid-19 lockdowns), I did exactly that.

 So, to make things easier, we have compiled the following for how you can keep up your home security during your move.
+By taking note of the following security tips, you can protect your old home and your new one.

 Before the move